sensu/sensu-docs/content/sensu-go/5.20/reference/webconfig.md

 | created_by |      |
 -------------|------
 description  | Username of the Sensu user who created or last updated the web UI configuration.
-Sensu automatically populates the `created_by` field when the web UI configuration is created or updated. required     | false type         | String example      | {{< highlight shell >}}"created_by": "admin"{{< /highlight >}}
+Sensu automatically populates the `created_by` field when the web UI configuration is created or updated.
+The admin user, cluster admins, and any user with access to the [`GlobalConfig`][2] resource can create and update web UI configurations. required     | false type         | String example      | {{< highlight shell >}}"created_by": "admin"{{< /highlight >}}

 ### Spec attributes

+<a name="show-local-cluster"></a>

 always_show_local_cluster |
 -------------|------
-description  | To display the details of the cluster the user is currently connected to, `true`.
+description  | To display the cluster the user is currently connected to in the [namespace switcher][5], `true`.
 To omit these details, `false`.
-Setting this parameter to `true` can be useful for debugging. required     | false type         | Boolean default      | false example      | {{< highlight shell >}}"always_show_local_cluster": false{{< /highlight >}}
+Set to `true` for help with debugging. required     | false type         | Boolean default      | `false` example      | {{< highlight shell >}}"always_show_local_cluster": false{{< /highlight >}}

 default_preferences |